Bacterial leaf spot of peppers and tomato

-Xanthomonas campestris pv. vesicatoria is a bacterium that causes bacterial leaf spot (BLS) on peppers and tomatoes.
-It is a gram-negative and rod-shaped.
+Bacterial leaf spot on peppers and tomatoes is caused by a gram-negative and rod-shaped bacterium in the genus Xanthomonas.
 It causes symptoms throughout the above-ground portion of the plant including leaf spots, fruit spots and stem cankers.
-Since this bacterium cannot live in soil for more than a few weeks and survives as inoculum on plant debris, removal of dead plant material and chemical applications to living plants are considered effective control mechanisms.
+There are four pathovars classified in three different species that can cause this disease, named by alphabetical groups.
+Nevertheless, the prevention and treatment is very similar: since this bacterium cannot live in soil for more than a few weeks and survives as inoculum on plant debris, removal of dead plant material and chemical applications to living plants are considered effective control mechanisms.

+Classification

+It was once believed that a single strain of Xanthomonas campestris pv. vesicatoria was responsible for leaf spot disease on peppers and tomatoes.
+However, by 2004 it is known that there are four different phenotypic groups within the Xanthomonas genus that are pathogenic.

+Classification of the Xanthomonas species that cause bacterial leaf spot underwent a significant change in the early 2000s.
+Later changes have changed species while keeping the old name as a pathovar, so they are easier to keep track of.

+For a more complete account of the period leading up to the 2000s nomenclature, consult the "Taxonomy" section of EFSA (2014), specifically "Table 1" of the section.

 Hosts and symptoms

 Hosts

-Classification of the Xanthomonas species that cause bacterial leaf spot is currently in flux.
-Up until a few years ago, bacterial leaf spot causing Xanthomonads were divided into four groups, A, B, C, and D, based on pathogenicity and physiological characteristics.
-As of 2004 though, a new classification system was proposed that would change the name of X. campestris pv vesicatoria to X. euvesicatoria (previously group A), and recognized the species X. vesicatoria (group B), X. perforans (group C), and X. gardneri (group D).
-These changes have yet to be fully recognized, so this article will include information on all groups (A, B, C, and D) of bacterial leaf spot causing Xanthomonads.

-The principal hosts of BLS causing Xanthomonads are tomatoes and peppers, though other incidental hosts have been recorded, mainly weeds.
+The principal hosts of BLS causing xanthomonads are tomatoes and peppers, though other incidental hosts have been recorded, mainly weeds.
 Group A contains most of the pepper infecting strains, though some strains from groups B and D have also been reported to cause symptoms on pepper plants.
 Strains from all four groups have been isolated from infected tomato plants.
 Some strains are able to infect both pepper and tomato plants, while some can only infect one of these plants.